Experiencing Neuropathy: Identify The Symptoms To Find Relief

 Neuropathy is a challenging condition that causes a wide variety of symptoms depending on what nerves have been affected.
 While those symptoms are most commonly associated with diabetes, there are plenty of other conditions that can cause nerve damage and lead to symptoms of neuropathy.
-Let's dive into neuropathy and how we handle such a unique disorder at McWhorter CNR.
+Let's dive into this condition and how we handle such a unique disorder at McWhorter CNR.

 Neuropathy is a term that refers to the malfunction of the nerves.
-This is a very general definition of neuropathy, which can be further classified by the types or locations of the affected nerves or by the diseases that cause the malfunction.
+This is a very general definition which can be further classified by the types or locations of the affected nerves or by the diseases that cause the malfunction.
 The four different types of neuropathy include:

-- Autonomic neuropathy - Affects the nerves responsible for the involuntary nervous system, including circulation, digestion, bowel, bladder, sexual response, and perspiration.
+- Autonomic - Affects the nerves responsible for the involuntary nervous system, including circulation, digestion, bowel, bladder, sexual response, and perspiration.

 Depending on the nerve or group of nerves that have been damaged, the experience with neuropathy can vary widely, which is why we recommend that you work closely with a healthcare professional to ensure that you can manage your symptoms.